-Extremely Fast ImagingThe Falcon is the fastest forensic imaging solution available, achieving speeds of 20GB/min*.
+Extremely Fast ImagingThe Falcon is the fastest forensic imaging solution available, achieving speeds of 23GB/min*.
 The Falcon meets future hard drive speed improvements with SAS/SATA-3 6GB/s maximum rated speed of 37GB/min.

-Multiple Image FormatsThe Falcon images and verifies to the following formats: native or mirror copy, dd image, e01, ex01 and file-based copy. e01 and ex01 feature user-selectable compression levels and the Falcon supports SHA1, SHA256 or MD5 authentication.
+Multiple Image FormatsThe Falcon images and verifies to the following formats: native or mirror copy, dd image, e01, ex01 (e01 and ex01 with compression) and file-based copy.
+The Falcon supports SHA1, SHA256 or MD5 authentication.

 Multiple Imaging PortsWrite-protected source ports include:

 1 USB 3.0 (can be converted to SATA using an optional USB to SATA adapter)